hschuelter/gamedev-projects/README.md

 - New concepts I'm wrapping my head around
 - Experiments with different engines and approaches
 - Mistakes I've made and lessons I've learned
-- Small victories worth celebrating

-## My Learning Philosophy

-I believe in learning by doing.
-Each project might not be perfect, but it's a step forward in understanding game development.
-Some code is messy, some games are incomplete, but every commit is progress!

-## Want to Chat?

-If you're also learning game development or have feedback on my projects, I'd love to hear from you!
-Feel free to open an issue or start a discussion.

-Happy coding! 🚀